Early Help Services included in the EHA

 Somerset’s Disabled Children and Young People’s Service offer a range of support, information and advice.

-Children’s Social Care Level 4
+Children’s Social Care – Acute

 Children’s Social Care aims to work with parents, carers and young people in a partnership based on respect, equality and fairness, and to offer advice and support before a situation reaches crisis point.
 We also work in partnership with, and may refer to, other services and community groups, including education, health, housing, benefits agencies and the police.

-Family Intervention Service (FIS) for 0-18
+Family Intervention Service (FIS) for 0 to 18

 The Family Intervention Service (FIS) is a specialist county-wide service developed through the joining of established Team 8 and getset level 3 services.